eigenlambda123/Project10X-Statistics/README.md

 * Build strong statistical intuition through simulation and visualization
 * Learn practical statistics concepts by implementing them from scratch
 * Make abstract concepts tangible: sampling distributions, p-values, the Central Limit Theorem, and more
-* Lay a solid foundation for data science, machine learning, and scientific computing
+* Lay a solid foundation for data science and machine learning
-* Practice writing clean, reproducible code with a math-first mindset

 ---